taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 Monitor the elevation log for issues:
 `/scripts/elevate-cpanel --log`

-In case of errors, once resolved, you can continue the migration process:
+In case of errors, once they are resolved, you can continue the migration process with:
 `/scripts/elevate-cpanel --continue`